Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/20-ocr.md

       **Note:** When **Do you trust the authors of the filesin tjis folder?** prompted select **Yes, I trust the authors**.

-3. Wait while additional files are installed to support the C# code projects in the repo.

 ## Task 2: Provision a Cognitive Services resource

 If you don't already have one in your subscription, you'll need to provision a **Azure AI Services** resource.

-1. Open the Azure portal at `https://portal.azure.com`, and sign in using the Microsoft account associated with your Azure subscription.
-Here, enter your credentials:

-   - **Email/Username:** <inject key="AzureAdUserEmail"></inject>

-   - **Password:** <inject key="AzureAdUserPassword"></inject>
+1. Open the Azure portal.

 2. Select the **&#65291;Create a resource** button, search for **Azure AI services**, select **Azure AI Services**, and select create to create an Azure AI services multi-service account resource with the following setting